SkoolNotes/Taproot/2020MUS201/KBhMUS150CriticalListeningJournal.md

 - Paak's signature voice...
 - Drum as the background + subtle baseline
 - Filtered background noice + textured TV footage
+- Traditional hiphop + soul tcehniques in background
+- "Siren" as a part of the baseline